City Colleges of Chicago - Olive-Harvey College Sports Information

 In addition to giving other data about the sports below, we try to include each sport’s ranking on our Best Schools for a Sport lists when one exists.
 College Factual’s sports rankings are a little different than the other ones you’ll find on the Internet, since our analyses take both athletics and academics into account.
 This ensures that while you’re participating in sports programs at the school, you’ll also be getting a solid education.

 Popular Sports at City Colleges of Chicago - Olive-Harvey College

 The head coach and 2 assistant coaches train and lead the 18 players of the Olive-Harvey College men’s baseball team.

 Olive-Harvey College brought in $86,752 in revenue from its baseball program while paying out $73,324 in expenses.
 This means the program turned a profit, making $13,428 for the school.
 This is great since many college sports programs lose money.

 Olive-Harvey College Men’s Basketball

-The 18-member men’s basketball team at Olive-Harvey College is kept in shape by one head coach and one assistant coach.
+The 19 players of the Olive-Harvey College men’s basketball team are led by a head coach and an assistant coach.

 Olive-Harvey College Women’s Basketball